-Difference in the trajectories of Z. noltei between sites was mainly driven by the constantly higher % cover observed in TH, largely due to the specific environmental conditions of this microtidal site.
+Difference in the trajectories of Z. noltei between sites was mainly driven by the constantly higher % cover observed in TH, largely due to the specific environmental conditions of this microtidal site (permanent immersion).
 The absence of tidal currents at this site likely promoted leaf development, and increased the ratio of above- to below-ground biomass, whereas it was reduced at the other sites with tidal current.
 Like Z. marina, Z. noltei at the TH site maintained its biomass during winter and showed a persistent cover, which may be explained by the more stable hydrological conditions i.e. no mechanical forcing due to tidal current.
 At the other intertidal sites, the seasonal pattern corresponds to the annual strategy of this species, which loses most of its aboveground biomass during winter due to harsh conditions.
 Another important factor that may explain the drastic decline in density during winter is the predation by herbivorous birds, which has been shown to cause significant regression of seagrass beds in DN and GM (Gaudard et al., 2012).

 Local scale Zostera spp. strategies

-Variability in population and individual characteristics at the patch scale may result from spatial differences in mortality, recruitment and production, under the effect of hydrodynamic and/or human activities (Brun et al., 2003; Duarte and Sand-Jensen, 1990).
+Variability in population and individual characteristics at the patch scale may result from spatial differences in mortality, recruitment and production, under the effect of hydrodynamic control and/or human activities (Brun et al., 2003; Duarte and Sand-Jensen, 1990).
 Locally, seagrass growth may also vary significantly in relation with microtopography (e.g. tidal pools) or light reduction due to macroalgal mats (Cognat et al., 2018).
 Balestri et al., (2003) showed variability in basic structural, morphological and dynamic characteristics used as indicators of the status of Posidonia oceanica at a spatial scale smaller than metres.
 In our study, the most obvious within site differences were observed for Z. marina in DN, where the shoot density was higher in the dynamic area while the leaves were smaller.
 This could be the result of stronger tidal currents at the dynamic position, where the meadow experienced periods of emergence during the spring tide, which could reinforce the expression of the intertidal facies of Z. marina described above.
-Although less important, the difference in shoot density observed between the two areas in TH suggests that parameters other than hydrodynamism control fine scale Z. marina development.
+Although less important, the difference in shoot density observed between the two areas in TH suggests that parameters other than hydrodynamic control fine scale Z. marina development.
 At this site, a higher biomass of macroalgae was observed in the dynamic area compared to the stable area (Lacoste et al. 2023), which may have resulted in competition for light and thus lower shoot development (Nelson and Lee, 2001).
-However, this hypothesis does not seem to be generalisable as the observation of a higher macroalgal biomass in the stable area compared to the dynamic area in GM did not have such an effect on Z. marina.
+However, this hypothesis does not seem to be generalisable in a larger context as the observation of a higher macroalgal biomass in the stable area compared to the dynamic area in GM did not have such an effect on Z. marina.
 Other biological factors such as the diversity associated with seagrasses (e.g. grazer biomass), small scale hydrodynamic conditions (e.g. fetch) or local anthropogenic pressures (e.g. pollution, anchoring) may also contribute towards differences in growth.

 One of the main limitations of this study was the lower resolution of the available environmental data (site level) compared to the scale of observation of seagrass beds (i.e. stable vs dynamic modality).
 This limits our ability to explain the site-specific dynamics in the different parts of the meadow, which may be due to a combination of unmeasured factors.